 Some of the most popular scales that musicians use to write music and improvise are the major and natural minor scales, as well as some of their modes, but there’s another scale that is used by players everywhere – the minor pentatonic scale.

 This scale is distinguished by having 5 notes instead of the usual 7.

 It can be used in several contexts, and it even sounds good over both major and minor chords, as well as others, such as dominants.

-In any case, be aware that what you’ll learn here are tools that you can later apply to every other minor pentatonic scale, after you transpose it to a different key.
+The aim here is to learn a set of skills that you can later apply to every other minor pentatonic scale after you transpose it to a different key.

 What is the Pentatonic Scale?

 As you can probably deduce from its name, the reason why it’s called the pentatonic scale is that it has 5 notes.